ifly6/WA-Authorboards/README.md

 * Python scripts that generate a bbCode list of General Assembly resolutions by author, as well as a number of associated bbCode tables containing statistical information;

-* parsing code to poll the NS API to generate an updated version of that database, along with code necessary to properly capitalise names, categories, etc; **You should check automated parser output for errors**; and
+* parsing code to poll the NS API to generate an updated version of that database, along with code necessary to properly capitalise names, categories, etc; **You should check automated parser output for errors**;

-* code to generate tables, tally votes, etc for the GA Annual Review.
+* code to generate tables, tally votes, etc for the GA Annual Review; and

+* code to generate a hypothetical sunset queue.

 ## Contributions ##